 Avoid using social media

 Do not use social media until you settle your case.
 The other driver’s lawyer will try to use your social media comments, photos, and videos against you in court.
-For example, to try to show your injuries are not as severe as you claim.
+For example, they’ll try to show your injuries are not as severe as you claim based on your activity.

-If you are injured in a Missouri right-of-way accident, you might be entitled to compensation for your injuries.
-The experienced St. Louis auto accident attorneys at Cofman Townsley are familiar with Missouri’s right-of-way laws and can handle your claim while you focus on your recovery.
+If you are injured in a Missouri right-of-way accident, you may be entitled to compensation for your injuries.
+Our experienced St. Louis auto accident attorneys here at Cofman Townsley are familiar with Missouri’s right-of-way laws and can handle your claim while you focus on your recovery.

 Contact us now to schedule a free consultation and learn how we can help you with your case.